Uses of Community Benefit Societies

 In some cases, local councils have devolved their care and support services into independent organisations, and have used the community benefit society form as a legal structure.
 The reason would be to make it clear that the organisation exists for the benefit of the community, rather than for private profit, whilst permitting employees, users and other interested parties to be a member of, and have a say in, the running of the organisation.

 The majority of housing associations are established as community benefit societies.
 Although this is often for historical reasons, the statutory provisions which enable transfers of engagement between societies and amalgamations are a significant advantage for housing associations, in a sector in which mergers and group restructures are very common.

 - Social investment vehicles

 Some social investment vehicles are set up as societies, because of the ability to raise community finance.
 Such societies must also carry out other activities, in order to meet the statutory requirement for societies to carry out an industry, business or trade.
 For example, they might offer training or carry out research on social investment.

 Related article: Why Become a Community Benefit Society?

 If you would like to discuss any aspect of community benefit societies or social enterprise further, please contact one of our team to find out more.

-You can also keep up to date by following Wrigleys Charities and Social Economy team on Twitter here
+You can also keep up to date by following Wrigleys Charities and Social Economy team on X.

-The information in the glossary is necessarily of a general nature.
+The information in this article is necessarily of a general nature.
+The law stated is correct at the date (stated above) this article was first posted to our website.
 Specific advice should be sought for specific situations.
-If you have any queries or need any legal advice please feel free to contact Wrigleys Solicitors
+If you have any queries or need any legal advice please feel free to contact Wrigleys Solicitors.